 March 3, 1918

 In the box seats behind the home dugout, Frank Bell clapped encouragement for his team.
-He wore a casual navy-blue suit, matching waistcoat and trousers.
-At forty-five, hair peppered gray, he was the youngest general manager of the eight-team steel mill league.
-He squinted walnut-brown eyes behind wire-rim glasses and shouted, "Come on, Pioneers!"
+He wore a casual navy suit, matching waistcoat and trousers.
+At forty-five, hair peppered, he was the youngest general manager of the eight-team steel mill league.
+Squinting walnut brown eyes into the glare of the sun, he shouted, "Come on, Pioneers!"

 On the field, Jake Westin, the Pioneers' ace, stepped into the batter's box and took a couple practice swings.
 Even from this distance, Frank could tell something was missing in those old blues, something that made Jake's eyes look cold and dark.